PrestonFurulie/PrestonFurulie/portfolio/showcase-vendor-trainings.md

 ## <span style="color: #00FFFF">📋</span> **Executive Summary**

-This showcase demonstrates practical implementations and training examples from enterprise security vendors including CrowdStrike, Tanium, HyTech, Microsoft Azure, and Cisco.
-These examples represent real-world use cases and configurations learned through vendor training and hands-on experience in Fortune 500 environments.
+This showcase demonstrates practical implementations and training scenarios from leading security vendors including CrowdStrike, Tanium, Microsoft Azure, and Cisco.
+These examples represent real-world use cases and configurations applicable across diverse IT environments, from mid-size organizations to large-scale infrastructure deployments.

 **Business Value:**
 - **CrowdStrike:** Advanced threat detection and endpoint protection